-There has been some development over the years, but Hurst has managed to hold on to its character and maintain the feel of a village; if you compare this to how much neighbouring villages have changed such as Binfield and Charvil, let alone the towns of Wokingham and Woodley, Hurst has done well to retain its identity.
-The main reason why Hurst has been protected from major development so far is because back in the 1970’s a ‘Development Limit’ (previously known and often referred to as the ‘Village Envelope’ was drawn up and adopted by Wokingham District Council (as it was then) and has continued to be adopted for the time being.
+There has been some development over the years and by the end of 2019 we estimate there to be over 900 dwellings, which is an increase of over 125 dwellings over the last 20 years [<217 since 1988], but Hurst has managed to keep its character and maintain the feel of a village; if you compare this to how much neighbouring villages have changed such as Binfield and Charvil, let alone the towns of Wokingham and Woodley, Hurst has done well to retain its identity.
+The main reason why Hurst has been protected from major development so far is because back in the 1970’s a ‘Development Limit’, previously known and often referred to as the ‘Village Envelope’, was drawn up and adopted by Wokingham District Council (as it was then) and has continued to be adopted for the time being.

-Any land inside the DL is, within reason and provided it adheres to various planning policies (see below), allowed.
-Any land outside the DL, is protected by policies, both local and nationally.
+Any land inside the Development Limit is, within reason and provided it adheres to various planning policies (see below), allowed.
+Any land outside the Development Limit, is considered to be countryside and protected by policies, both local and nationally.

-Currently, the main policies that have to be addressed are:
+Currently, the main policies that have to be addressed for planning applications are:

 Wokingham Borough Council Core Strategy (2010).
-This is valid until 2026 and is currently under review http://www.planvu.co.uk/wbc/contents_written_cs.htm and the main core strategy policies are here http://www.planvu.co.uk/wbc/written/cptcs4.htm.
-The key policies for development in Hurst are CP1, CP3, CP7, CP9 and CP11 and you will see these policies are referred to over and over again when we are commenting on planning applications.
+This is valid until 2026 and is currently under review ; the main Core Strategy policies are here.
+The key policies for development in Hurst are CP1, CP3, CP7, CP9 and CP11 and you will see these policies are referred to continually on planning applications and decisions.

-WBC also have Topic Based Policies, such as how they regard development in residential gardens http://www.planvu.co.uk/wbc/written/cpt3.htm#tb25
+WBC also have Topic Based Policies, for example, how they regard development in residential gardens.

-- Then you have the National Planning Policy Framework (2012) https://www.gov.uk/government/publications/national-planning-policy-framework--2 this drives all local and national policies, however this is currently under review and consultation (May 2018) https://www.gov.uk/government/consultations/draft-revised-national-planning-policy-framework
+Then you have the recently updated National Planning Policy Framework (2019), this drives all local and national policies.